In this entry I'll talk about the various types of recreational

 sturdier, better insulated -- and yes, more comfortable --

-camper because we use it nine to ten months of the year and aspire to be
+camper because we want to use it eight to nine months of the year and

 We didn't realize until we were